 2. Create your football nutrition plan

 Good football nutrition isn’t just about fuelling for matchday, it’s important to build a plan that’ll fuel your health on and off the pitch, on game days, training days and rest days.
-Not to mention looking at shifts between the on and off season.
+Not to mention looking at shifts between the on and off-season.

 3. Create your hydration strategy

-There are many variables to good hydration and understanding your unique needs requires trial and error and attention detail.
+There are many variables to good hydration and understanding your unique needs requires trial and error and attention to detail.

 Monitoring your sweat rate in different conditions, paying attention to thirst and urine colour can all help you build a sensible approach to fluid intake.